Iterative Mapping set to unlock new depths in multiomics

 Nautilus is developing the Nautilus Platform with the goal of making it possible to more efficiently identify those pinch-points and find new ways to monitor and drug biological processes that are intractable today.
 In doing so, they hope the vastly accelerate multiomics research and enable scientists to leverage multiomic discoveries to guide the development of next-generation biomarkers, diagnostics, and precision medicines.

-To hear from Parag, Nautilus, and Birgit Schilling, an early user of the Nautilus Platform and Professor as well as Director of the Mass Spectrometry Core at The Buck Institute for Research on Aging, register for their upcoming webinar.
+To hear from Parag, Nautilus, and Birgit Schilling, an early user of the Nautilus Platform and Professor as well as Director of the Mass Spectrometry Core at The Buck Institute for Research on Aging, register for their on-demand webinar.

 Links